Robert M. Shuter

-Dr. Robert Martin Shuter (July 14, 1946 New York - May 4, 2021 Chicago) was an American author, academic, and consultant specializing in intercultural communication.
+Dr. Robert Martin Shuter (July 14, 1946, in New York – May 4, 2021, in Chicago) was an American author, academic, and consultant specializing in intercultural communication.
 He was Research Professor at the Hugh Downs School of Human Communication at Arizona State University and Professor Emeritus at the Diederich College of Communication at Marquette University, where he taught for 41 years and chaired the Department of Communication Studies for 29 years.

 Education and career overview

 Shuter commenced collegiate studies at Loyola University, where he received a Bachelor of Science degree in communication in 1969.
 He earned his master's degree and doctoral degrees in communication from Northwestern University in 1971 and 1973, respectively, and after completing his doctorate began what would be a 41-year-long professorial career at Marquette University.

 He became Chairperson of the Department of Communication Studies after just one year at Marquette, a position he held for a total of 29 years between 1974–1980 and 1987–2010.
 He helped bolster the department's reputation through several key methods, including recruitment of outstanding scholars, improvement of the curriculum, and expansion of the graduate program.
 His Marquette colleague Dr. Lynn Turner credits him for “the very existence of the communication studies program.”

 Shuter also taught a wide variety of highly popular courses at Marquette which, according to Dr. Steve Goldzwig, “challenged his students to learn deeply,” as well as improve “their understanding, empathy and care for others.”

 During his career at Marquette, Shuter also served as Visiting Professor and Visiting Lecturer at several research universities, including the Kellogg School of Business at Northwestern University, Uppsala University School of Business in Sweden, the Stern School of Business at New York University, the International Academy of Business in Denmark, and the Marshall School of Business at the University of Southern California.
 Now Research Professor at the Hugh Downs School of Human Communication at Arizona State University, he is also Professor Emeritus at Marquette.

 He presented more than seventy papers at juried conferences.
 Additionally, he authored or co-authored over eighty publications, including books, book chapters, and scholarly articles in major peer-reviewed journals, and his work has been widely cited in both popular and scholarly publications.
 He served on the editorial board of a dozen national and international journals, was a guest editor for multiple national and international journals, and held leadership positions in major national and international academic associations such as the International and Intercultural Communication Division of the National Communication Association and the Intercultural Communication Division of the International Communication Association.